tupui/pydata-sphinx-theme/pandas-docs/source/getting_started/tutorials/08_combine_dataframes.rst

 .. note::
-    The existence of multiple row/column indices at the same time has not been mentioned within these tutorials. *Hierarchical indexing* or *MultiIndex* is an advanced and powerfull Pandas feature to analyze higher dimensional data.
+    The existence of multiple row/column indices at the same time has not been mentioned within these tutorials. *Hierarchical indexing* or *MultiIndex* is an advanced and powerfull pandas feature to analyze higher dimensional data.

-    Multi-indexing is out of scope for this Pandas introduction.
+    Multi-indexing is out of scope for this pandas introduction.
 For the moment, remember that the function ``reset_index`` can be used to convert any level of an index to a column, e.g.
     ``air_quality.reset_index(level=0)``